Sohxn/Term-2-proj/README.md

 # Term-2-proj
-1.uwin.py will generate the Tkinter GUI ( Tkinter gae who even works with Tkinter) 2.data.py is created to access data from the MYSQL database
+1.uwin.py will generate the Tkinter GUI
+2.data.py is created to access data from the MYSQL database